d3b4g/leonids/_posts/ropmev2.md

 #### Note(s):

-+ Binary has a non executable stack
++ As expected Binary has a non executable stack.

-# Binary Analysis

-I will use Cutter for binary analysis.

-After decompile the binary, here is snippet of main's pseudocode:
+For futher analysis lets decompile the binary, here is snippet of main's pseudocode:

 ![source-01](/img/ropv2-1.PNG){: .align-left}